algorithmica-org/algorithmica/content/english/hpc/hardware.md

 ![](../img/cpu.png)

 The clock frequency is a volatile and often unknown variable that depends on the CPU model, operating system settings, microchip temperature, power usage of other components and quite a few other things.
-In contrast, instruction latencies are static and even somewhat consistent accross different CPUs when expressed in clock cycles, and so counting them instead is much more useful for analytical purposes.
+In contrast, instruction latencies are static and even somewhat consistent across different CPUs when expressed in clock cycles, and so counting them instead is much more useful for analytical purposes.

 For example, matrix multiplication requires the total of $n^2 \cdot (n + n - 1)$ arithmetic operations: specifically, $n^3$ multiplications and $n^2 \cdot (n - 1)$ additions.
 If we look up the latencies for these instructions (in special documents called *instruction tables*, like [this one](https://www.agner.org/optimize/instruction_tables.pdf)), we can find that multiplication takes e. g.
 3 cycles, while addition takes 1, so we need a total of $3 \cdot n^3 + n^2 \cdot (n - 1) = 4 \cdot n^3 - n^2$ clock cycles for the entire computation (bluntly ignoring everything else that needs to be done in order to feed these instructions with the right data).